aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines whether numerical value falls within the range described by range string.
 Range string is a comma-separated list of range units.
-A single range unit follows the syntax either "X" or "X-Y"
+A single range unit follows the syntax either "X" or "X-Y".

 INPUT: numerical value and the range to use